Luc Deveraux: Powers and abilities

 Like most UniSols, Devereaux displays considerable skill in hand-to-hand combat and proficiency with weapons.
 The most significant attribute of the UniSols is their resilience; they are capable of physical feats far beyond the capability of the strongest human and can withstand considerable physical punishment (whether from gunfire, stabbing, beatings, etc.).
 Serious injuries such as bone fractures and organ injury do not induce pain and only slightly affect flexibility.
 However, they are not invincible; explosives, bombs or corrosive agents, while still not especially dangerous, are the most effective weapons against them.
 Introduced later in the series is the transplanting of limbs, such as arms or legs, to replace damaged ones, with no ill effects.

 What sets Devereaux apart from other UniSols (with the possible exception of Andrew Scott) is his latent human qualities.
 The average UniSol has no real intelligence or self-sufficiency, and only acts when ordered to do so.
 Once the government's control of him is interrupted, Devereaux is shown to be capable of thinking for himself and remembers bits and pieces of his past.
 He also regains basic human senses such as smell, touch, taste, and hearing.
 Regeneration implies that full rehabilitation is extremely difficult, if not impossible; though Devereaux makes considerable progress in the area of emotion, it is almost too easy for him to fall back into the relentless UniSol mentality.

 Merchandise

-Luc Deveraux and Andrew Scott has been released as action figures in a customizable set including weapons.
-The figures has been well-received, with reviewers commending the extreme likeness to the characters and actors they are based on.
+Luc Deveraux and Andrew Scott have been released as action figures in a customizable set including weapons.
+The figures have been well-received, with reviewers commending the extreme likeness to the characters and actors they are based on.